Coiin-Op/silent-death-ships/README.md

 # silent-death-ships
-an alphabeticle list of all the ships in the game.
+an alphabetical list of all the ships in the game.